 Who is Nikki Elbaz?

-Nikki Elbaz crafts data-driven email sequences that get more products in more pockets.
+Nikki Elbaz crafts data-driven email sequences that get more new products in more pockets.

 In addition to working with private SaaS clients, Nikki serves as Email Specialist for the industry-leading Copy Hackers Agency.

 Nikki has also coached dozens of freelancers, helping them gain the confidence and clarity to up their game—and their rates.

 For emails and updates on all things SaaS, sales, and swipes, hit up nikkielbaz.com/opt-in.

 Why such a big discussion about Product-Led Go-to-Market (GTM)?

 PRODUCT LED GO-TO-MARKET (GTM STRATEGY) MAKES ADOPTION EASIER

 Without the friction of buying, more potential customers are willing to become…well…customers.
 With a Product-led Go-to-Market (GTM), the funnel (or flywheel) opening is just wider.

 But more than that: all marketing efforts are silently vetted by the 40/40/20 principle: success depends on your list (40%), your offer (40%), and your creative (20%).

 If you’ve achieved product-market fit, you’ve effectively slam-dunked 60% off your effort.